 - nano admin.py

-And edit the file so that it contains the following code.
+You should edit the file so that it contains the following code in order to support our app.

 from django.contrib import admin from blogsite.models import Post from blogsite.models import Comment admin.site.register(Post) admin.site.register(Comment)